DormWiki/dorm-wiki/README.md

 - server: Contains all of the code for the back end (http request, etc.).
 - database: MongoDB
 ## Instructions for running the system
 Website is currently deployed at https://dorm-wiki.vercel.app/.
-It may misbehave for some browsers (best to use Chrome).
+It may misbehave (very scuffed) for some browsers (best to use Chrome).

 ## Using our website